daos-stack/daos/docs/admin/performance_tuning.md

 operation and can be either (rand)read, (rand)write or (rand)rw.
 The test duration (in minutes) is defined by the `-t` parameter.

+!!! warning
+    *write and *rw options are destructive.

 This command uses all the available SSDs.
 Specific SSDs can be specified via the `--allowed-pci-addr` options followed by the PCIe addresses of the SSDs of interest.